 Technorati

-Technorati is one of the biggest blog Search Engines on the internet.
+Technorati is one of the biggest blog search engines on the internet.
 It features top news of the day, top blogs ranked by its own internal algorithms and more.
 Technorati also features guest bloggers from time to time as well.

 Title Tag

 This is also known as the meta title.
-It is shown at the top of a browser window and is considered to be one of the most important signals for search engine rankings, and thus highly important to SEO’s.
-Best practice recommend the Title Tag to contain know more than 65 characters and to begin with the most appropriate keyword phrase for the page.Many SEO’s also add the branded term of the website a the end of the tag as well.
+It is shown at the top of a browser window and is considered to be one of the most important signals for search engine rankings, and thus highly important to SEOs.
+Best practice recommend the Title Tag contain no more than 65 characters and begin with the most appropriate keyword phrase for the page.
+Many SEOโ€™s also add the branded term of the website a the end of the tag as well.

 Traffic

 This refers to the number of visitors to your website.
 A program like Google Analytics can help you monitor traffic on your website.
-Traffic can come from a wide range of sources, Google and Bing can deliver organic traffic from search engines, paid traffic through adds and referral traffic through maps or social platforms.
+Traffic can come from a wide range of sources, Google and Bing can deliver organic traffic from search engines, paid traffic through ads and referral traffic through maps or social platforms.
 Referrals can also come from other sites as well.
 The more traffic you get, usually the better the site is performing but where that traffic comes from is important to know as well.

 Twitter